carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 #### **A random number ERP**

 Next we can plot portions of the three dimensional array by indexing to y.
-Then apply an average to a specified range of values along the third dimension of y (pages, or tials in EEG) before plotting it as an overlay.
+Then apply an average to a specified range of values along the third dimension of y (pages, or trials in EEG) before plotting it as an overlay.
 Then finally average across the entire range of pages (epochs) and then overlay the result on the figure.
 This example demonstrates that the more random numbers that are averaged together, the smaller the resulting mean becomes.
 This is a fundamental property of ERPs
 ~~~